LLNL/Silo/docs/files.md

 * **Arguments:**

-  Arg&nbsp;name | Description
+  Arg name | Description
   :---|:---
   `nobjs` | The number of objects to be copied (e.g. number of strings in srcObjList) `srcDb` | The Silo database to be used as the source of the copies `srcObjList` | An array of nobj strings of the (path) names of objects to be copied.
 See description for interpretation of relative path names.
   `dstDB` | The Silo database to be used as the destination of the copies.
   `dstObjList` | [Optional] An optional array of nobj strings of the (path) names where the objects are to be copied in dstDb.
 If any entry in `dstObjList` is `NULL` or is a string of zero length, this indicates that object in the dstDb will have the same (path) name as the corresponding object (path) name given in `srcObjList`.
-If the entire `dstObjList` is NULL, then this is true for all objects.
+If the entire `dstObjList` is `NULL`, then this is true for all objects.
 See description for interpretation of relative (path) names.

 * **Returned value:**